top of page

 There is, but it's not much.

-While this may seem like just another theory of the Good doomed to go bad, an idea equally vulnerable to bad actors and misapplication, it’s both something more and less than that.
+While this may seem like just another theory of the Good doomed to go wrong, an idea equally vulnerable to bad actors and misapplication, it's both something more and less than that.

 "The kindness of an old woman carrying a piece of bread to a prisoner, the kindness of a soldier allowing a wounded enemy to drink from his water-flask, the kindness of youth towards age, the kindness of a peasant hiding an old Jew in his loft.
 The kindness of a prison guard who risks his own liberty to pass on letters written by a prisoner not to his ideological comrades, but to his wife and mother.
 The private kindness of one individual towards another; a petty, thoughtless kindness; an unwitnessed kindness.
 Something we could call senseless kindness.
 A kindness outside any system of social or religious good."

-Kindness is strongest when done “privately,” “thoughtlessly,” and “senselessly.”
+Kindness is strongest when done "privately," "thoughtlessly," and "senselessly."
 Notice the adverbs Grossman uses.
 Kindness happens without pretense, calculation, or motive.
-Call this Ikonnikov’s (or Grossman's) metaphysic of the Good.
-It’s something that simply manifests itself outside of and despite religions and ideologies.
-Even in the worst of times, when it seems that the evil of good intentions gone bad causes enormous suffering, what he calls “pathetic acts of kindness” will flash like fireflies in the darkness.
+Call this Ikonnikov's (or Grossman's) metaphysic of the Good.
+It simply manifests itself outside of and despite religions and ideologies.
+Even in the worst of times, when the evil of good intentions gone bad causes enormous suffering, what he calls "pathetic acts of kindness" will flash like fireflies in the darkness.

-Moreover, blind, stupid acts of kindness, done for no logical reason, often for contradictory reasons like those examples cited above, prove that people have at least some small bit of innate goodness that no ideology can entirely destroy.
-This kindness has no real power; it doesn’t scale up well, the instant it tries, it vanishes, nor does it have any will beyond the blind urge to show compassion in the face of suffering.
+Moreover, blind, stupid acts of kindness, done for no logical reason, often for contradictory reasons like those cited above, prove that people have at least some tiny bit of innate goodness that no ideology can destroy.
+This kindness has no real power; it doesn't scale up well, and the instant it tries, it vanishes, nor does it have any will beyond the blind urge to show compassion in the face of suffering.

-This leads Ikonnikov to doubt its efficacy, and well he should.
-Sure, kindness for its own sake is beautiful, like a snowflake, but it’s weak and “as powerless as dew.”
+This leads Ikonnikov to doubt its efficacy, and he should doubt it.
+Kindness, for its own sake, is beautiful, like a snowflake, but it's weak and "as powerless as dew."

 Evil is here to stay.
 It cannot be eradicated through the imposition of some universal idea.